-Exception: Citations issued to minors (18-21 years) for Vehicle Code section 23140, subdivision (a), in the Central Division will be accepted for filing in the Criminal Division downtown.
+Exception: Citations issued to minors (18-21 years) for Vehicle Code section 23140, subdivision (a), in the

+- Central Division will be accepted for filing in the Criminal Division downtown.

-- I. Venue for Juvenile Delinquency Cases.
-Venue for all delinquency cases initiated by petition will be in the Juvenile Court of the Central Division, except as otherwise set forth in these rules. - J. Venue for Juvenile Dependency Cases.
+I. Venue for Juvenile Delinquency Cases.
+Venue for all delinquency cases initiated by petition will be in the Juvenile Court of the Central Division, except as otherwise set forth in these rules. - J. Venue for Juvenile Dependency Cases and Adoption Cases.
 Juvenile dependency cases must be filed in the Central, North County, South County and East County Divisions in accordance with the zip code list that is as agreed upon by the Juvenile Court, Child Welfare Services, and County Counsel.
-The current list will be maintained by the Presiding Judge of the Juvenile Court. - K. Venue for Family, Domestic Violence and State Government Child Support Cases.
-Venue in family law, domestic violence and state government child support cases will be governed by rule 5.1.5 of Division 5 Family Law, of these Local Rules. - L. Venue for Probate Cases.
-Venue in probate cases will be governed by rule 4.1.2 of Division 4, Probate of these rules. - M. Transfer of Actions.
+The current list will be maintained by the Presiding Judge presiding judge of the Juvenile Court.
+Adoption cases must be filed as set forth in rule 6.2.1. - K. Venue for Family, Domestic Violence and State Government Child Support Cases.
+Venue in family law, domestic violence and state government child support cases will be governed by rule 5.1.5 of Division 5 Family of these Local Rules.
+5.1.5. - L. Venue for Probate Cases.
+Venue in probate cases will be governed by rule 4.1.2 of Division 4, Probate of these rules.4.1.2. - M. Transfer of Actions.
 Any action or proceeding may, for good cause shown on motion of a party, and after hearing, be transferred to a different division.
 Motions and hearings on such transfer must be heard in the court where the action or proceeding is pending.
 In ruling on such a motion the judge presiding may, in his or her discretion, deny transfer of a case that has been filed in a court not authorized by subsection C above.